Permutation Decision Trees: Proposed Method

 We consider the structural impurity (computed using ETC) of the following binary sequences and compare it with Shannon entropy and Gini impurity measures.

 Referring to Table~\ref{table_etc_example}, we observe that for sequence A, the ETC, Shannon Entropy, and Gini impurity all have a value of zero.
 This outcome arises from the fact that the sequence is homogeneous, devoid of any impurity.
-Conversely, for sequences B, C, D, and E, the Shannon entropy and Gini impurity remain constant, whereas ETC varies based on the particular structural characteristics of each sequence.
-Thus, ETC is able to capture the structural impurity in sequences, better than both Shannon entropy and Gini impurity measures.
-Having shown that the ETC captures the structural impurity of a sequence, we now define \emph{ETC Gain}.
-ETC gain is the reduction in ETC caused by partioning the data instances according to a particular attribute of the dataset.
-Consider the decision tree structure provided in Figure~\ref{figure_etc_gain}.
+However, for sequences B, C, D, and E, the Shannon entropy and Gini impurity remain constant, whereas ETC varies based on the particular {\it structural characteristics} of each sequence.
+Thus, ETC is able to capture the {\it structural impurity} in sequences, better than both Shannon entropy and Gini impurity measures.